pyscada/PyScada/README.rst

 License
 -------

-The project is licensed under the _GNU General Public License v3 (GPLv3)_.
+The project is licensed under the _GNU Affero General Public License v3 (AGPLv3)_.
 -